 Samaritan House helps families avoid homelessness with emergency rent and assistance with utility bills.
 Rental assistance continues to be one of the most important and common needs of our clients as it allows families to avoid eviction and remain in their homes.
 This is one of the least costly and most effective services we provide to meet the housing need of our clients.

 Case managers work with clients to explore what contributed to their housing instability and address those issues.
 They provide support with housing applications, qualification for housing programs, and work closely with landlords to create more housing opportunities for our clients.

 Coordinated Entry System (CES)

 The main objective of this program is to divert clients from shelter and best utilize shelter space available, when possible.
 Using all available resources, we support them in helping solve their housing crisis.

-Safe Harbor Shelter offers emergency and short-term housing options in a 90-bed and 10-cot shelter: safety, warmth, sustenance, and healthcare are the essentials we start with to help the homeless become self-sufficient.
-Comprehensive, personalized case management and services include: counseling; Redi-clinic care; meals; job search assistance; financial coaching and assistance; transportation assistance; permanent housing placement; and various community gatherings to encourage socializing and to build clients’ self-esteem.
-More than 400 homeless individuals are served at Safe Harbor each year.
+Samaritan House operates three shelters throughout San Mateo County to provide immediate and interim housing for those in need.
+Safety, warmth, sustenance, and healthcare are the essentials we start with to help homeless individuals become self-sufficient.
+Comprehensive, personalized case management and services include: counseling, Redi-clinic care, meals, job search assistance/ financial coaching and assistance, housing referrals, transportation assistance, and various community gatherings to encourage socializing and to build clients’ self-esteem.
+Our shelter locations are: